 Testing sessions should be live and all the team should be watching and hearing about it in another room.
 After the test, each team member should write the three main usability problems they perceived.

-After tests are done, It is important focusing first on most serious problems, how to do this?
+After tests are done, It is important to focus first on the most serious problems, how to do this?

 - Make a list of all the problems detected